yugabyte/yugabyte-db/docs/content/preview/drivers-orms/smart-drivers.md

 ### Topology-aware connection load balancing

-With topology-aware connection load balancing, you can target YB-TServers in specific geo-locations by specifying these locations as topology keys, with values in the format cloud.region.zone.
-Multiple zones can be specified as comma separated values.

-Connections are distributed uniformly among the YB-TServers in the specified locations.
+With topology-aware connection load balancing, you can target nodes in specified geo-locations.
+The driver then distributes connections uniformly among the nodes in the specified locations.
 If no servers are available, the request may return with a failure.

+You specify the locations as topology keys, with values in the format `cloud.region.zone`.
+Multiple zones can be specified as comma-separated values.
 You specify the topology keys in the connection URL or the connection string (DSN style).

 You still need to specify load balance as true to enable the topology-aware connection load balancing.

 For example, using the Go driver, you would set the parameters as follows: